digitalocean/csi-digitalocean/test/e2e/README.md

 A test binary is needed for each Kubernetes version since upstream does not offer backwards compatibility for older versions; that is, the test binary for a given version is guaranteed to work with that version only.

 We also ship ginkgo and a few other tools needed to run the tests.
 See the Dockerfile comments for details.

+### Testdrivers

+External storage tests for CSI drivers require a so-called _testdriver_ specification, which is a YAML file describing the capabilities of a particular driver.
+Roughly speaking, it codifies the set of supported features, which the upstream test framework takes into account to dynamically determine the set of tests to run.

+For posterity, the steps required to define a testdriver and run the tests [are documented upstream](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/storage/external).
+The test runner provided here encapsulate all of this, however, so DigitalOcean CSI driver authors only need to care about updating or adding testdriver files in the `tests` sub-directory.
+Each file is specific to a particular Kubernetes release and must be named `<major version>.<minor version>.yaml`, e.g., `1.16.yaml`.

+Frequently, representing newly supported features in a testdriver file means flipping on additional capabilities [which are documented in-code](https://github.com/kubernetes/kubernetes/blob/master/test/e2e/storage/testsuites/testdriver.go).

 ### Go files